 Since it was too dark when we reached it the prior day, we backtracked a little to visit Skogafoss.
 Be careful when visiting here, you can get really close to the waterfall and it can get slippery or you can also get really drenched.

 Black sand beach (we decided to skip the Solheimasandur plane wreck as it takes awhile to get out to it.)
 But, I’d definitely check it out if we return during the summer.

 Dyrholaey unique peninsula with scenic views from the (lighthouse).
 It’s very windy so make sure you’re bundled up!

 Reynisfjall—Mountain with picturesque setting (back drop for the black sand beach & basalt stacks that are nearby.)

 Reynisfjara beach—beach cliff & glacier with iconic basalt columns.

 Use caution while walking on the black sand beach.
 There can be sneaker waves that get really aggressive.
 Do not point your back to the water or get to close without staying aware of where the waves are.
 This beach is known to be the most dangerous places in all of Iceland.
 If you plan to visit during your 7 day Iceland road trip be very careful!

 Reynisdrangar– black sand beach, cliff glacier & volcano

 Vik I Myrdal Church

 Jon Riki Brewery & restaurant—When we got there, even though it said it was open online it was closed.
-Honestly, I was pretty disappointed by this as it looked pretty awesome from what I saw online.
+Honestly, I was pretty disappointed by this as it looked pretty awesome from what I saw during my research.